 The Path Visualization displays Path Trace data and node metadata collected for the displayed testing round and presents it in easy to understand format.

 To view Path Visualization data in a more traditional manner you can select “Show Traceroute Style Output” from the pop-up menu displayed when hovering over an Agent’s name.

-For a complete guide on using the Path Visualization see the following guide.
-Using the Path Visualization View
+For a complete guide on using the Path Visualization consult the Using the Path Visualization View article.

 Raw test data can be access via our API: